peteroupc/peteroupc.github.io/randomfunc.md

         2. A custom distribution's PDF, `PDF`, is `exp(-abs(x*x*x))`, and the exponential distribution's PDF, `PDF2`, is `exp(-x)`.
 The exponential PDF "dominates" the other PDF (at every `x` 0 or greater) if we multiply it by 1.5, so that `PDF2` is now `1.5 * exp(-x)`.
 Now we can generate numbers from our custom distribution by sampling exponential points until a point falls within `PDF`.
 This is done by generating `n = -ln(RNDU01ZeroOneExc())` until `PDF(n) >= RNDRANGEMaxExc(0, PDF2(n))`.

-    - [**Markov-chain Monte Carlo**](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) **(MCMC).** If many random numbers from the given PDF need to be generated, then an MCMC algorithm can be used, with the disadvantage that the resulting random numbers will not be chosen independently of each other.
+    - [**Markov-chain Monte Carlo**](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) **(MCMC).** If many random numbers from the given PDF need to be generated, then an MCMC algorithm can be used, with the disadvantage that the resulting random numbers are _dependent_ on each other.
 MCMC algorithms include Metropolis&ndash;Hastings and slice sampling (Neal 2003)<sup>[**(31)**](#Note31)</sup>.
 Generally, as more numbers are generated, the MCMC algorithm converges to the given distribution; this is why usually, random numbers from the first few (e.g., first 1000) iterations are ignored ("burn in").
 MCMC can also be used to find a suitable sampling range for the Piecewise interpolation method, above.
 The [**Python sample code**](https://peteroupc.github.io/randomgen.zip) includes methods called `mcmc` and `mcmc2` that implement Metropolis&ndash;Hastings for PDFs that take single numbers or two-dimensional points, respectively, and a method called `slicesample` that implements slice sampling.

 - **PDF and a uniform random variable in the interval \[0, 1\) (`randomVariable`)** are known: Create `list` and `weights` as given in the Piecewise interpolation method, above, then divide each item in `weights` by the sum<sup>[**(14)**](#Note14)</sup>
  of `weights`'s items, then generate [**`ContinuousWeightedChoice(list, weights)`**](#Continuous_Weighted_Choice) (except that method is modified to use `value = randomVariable` rather than `value = RNDRANGEMaxExc(0, sum)`).